 Part V is reserved for the in-depth discussion on various aspects of Vietnam's competitiveness.
-It starts with a discussion on Vietnam's provincial competitiveness, then move to Vietnam's regional competitiveness, and finally Vietnam's national competitiveness.
-This part uses the newly published report on Vietnam's competitiveness to discuss the fundamental factors of the Vietnamese economy, its performance, and recommend an agenda for enhancing its competitiveness for the years to come.
+It starts with a discussion on Vietnam's provincial competitiveness illustrated by the three typical case studies from the Northern, Central and Southern region, then moves to Vietnam's regional competitiveness, and finally Vietnam's national competitiveness.
+This part uses the newly published report on Vietnam's competitiveness (VCR 2010) to discuss the fundamental factors of the Vietnamese economy, its performance, and recommend an agenda for enhancing its competitiveness for the years to come.